 Franceska Mann knew she was going to die, but she was determined to go down with a fight.

-In early 1943, Franceska Mann was transferred to the Hotel Polski, along with hundreds of her fellow countrymen.
-Moved from the Warsaw Ghetto, the hotel seemed like a reprieve; rumors of being given passports and papers, and being sent to South America hung over the crowd, a beacon of hope for those who had had little in the past.
+In early 1943, Franceska Mann was transferred to the Hotel Polski along with hundreds of her fellow countrymen.
+Moved from the Warsaw Ghetto, the hotel seemed like a reprieve; rumors of being given passports and papers to be sent to South America hung over the crowd, a beacon of hope for those who had had little in the past.

 They soon realized, however, that it was a trap.
 There was to be no deportation to South America.
-Instead, the hotel guests would be transferred to concentration camps, to Vittel, Bergen-Belsen, and Auschwitz.
+Instead, the hotel guests would be transferred to concentration camps like Vittel, Bergen-Belsen, and Auschwitz.